 While Disney isn’t always explicit about this, it’s very accommodating for substitutions.
 If your meal comes with fries, ask for grapes instead.
 Rather than ordering dessert off the menu, choose a fruit cup.
 Ask for sauces and dressing on the side.
 Every time I requested a substitution, the servers were happy to oblige.

 Look for Short Ingredient Lists

 When fruit is unavailable, look for a snack with a short ingredient list.
 A bag of potato chips often contains only three ingredients: potatoes, oil, and salt.
-Even though the oil isn’t the type you’d use at home, this may be your healthiest snack option.
+Even though the oil isn’t the type you’d use when cooking at home, this may be your healthiest snack option.
 If you’ve packed nuts, seeds, and dried fruit, this would be a great energy-boosting snack in the midst of a long walk across the park.

 Choose Smart Drinks